-Allergy Insight is the new site and blog by me, Alex Gazzola, a journalist and author with almost 20 years’ experience, and who specialises in food hypersensitivities, coeliac disease and gut disorders.
+Allergy Insight is edited and written by me, Alex Gazzola, a journalist and author with almost 20 years’ experience, and who specialises in food intolerance, allergies, coeliac disease and gut disorders.

 Media / PR / Advertising